 - Easy Renewals: If you’re making your payments, you can easily get more funding from National.

 National Funding is one of the older non-traditional lenders out there.
 The company has managed to retain a pretty positive reputation with its customers over the years.
-On the other hand, they play their cards a bit too close to the chest, making it difficult for prospective customers to do critical comparison shopping for their funding.
-All-in-all, their rates aren’t too bad for an alternative lender so long as you fall on the lower range of their factor rates and origination fees.
+On the other hand, National plays its cards a bit too close to the chest, making it difficult for prospective customers to do critical comparison shopping for their funding.
+All-in-all, its rates aren’t too bad for an alternative lender, as long as you fall on the lower range of the company’s factor rates and origination fees.